by Amber Currie RDH

 - Pregnant women with gum disease are more likely to have adverse pregnancy outcomes, learn more with this Demeter Fertility Sydney.
 Have a look at these Pregnancy Resource Center offering free pregnancy tests.

-Signs and symptoms of oral infections include: swollen and bleeding gums, pain, swelling, sensitivity, chronic bad taste, and chronic bad breath.
+The dentist south edmonton mentioned that the signs and symptoms of oral infections include: swollen and bleeding gums, pain, swelling, sensitivity, chronic bad taste, and chronic bad breath.
 Unfortunately, you can have periodontal disease asymptomatically.
 The good news is that oral infections are not only preventable, but most infections can be treated under proper care.

 4 Steps to a Healthy Mouth